Kenya Airways Flight 431: Search and rescue

 Following the crash of Flight 431, controllers in Abidjan quickly activated the crash siren.
 An alert was issued to Ivory Coast Air Force, Ivory Coast Fire and Rescue Service, airport officials and French gendarmerie stationed at the airport.
 French firemen arrived at the beach on 21:15 GMT.
 Helicopters and multiple aircraft were dispatched to search for the crash site.
 The airline set up a crisis centre at the InterContinental Hotel in Nairobi, while pleasure boats and tugboats assisted in the search and rescue operation.
 Multiple ambulances were dispatched and put on standby at a nearby quay.

 The nighttime conditions were described as very dark, and the presence of fog further hampered the search and rescue efforts.
 Strong currents in the area also posed risks to divers and rescue personnel.
 Rescue personnel also had to take a detour to the crash site due to the absence of a quay near the runway.
 The aerial search had to be suspended due to the inclement weather.
 The late response of the rescuers led to the deaths of those who initially survived the crash.
-At times, helicopters flew above the survivors, but the rescuers didn't manage to see them.
+At times, helicopters flew above the survivors, but the rescuers did not manage to see them.
 According to Samuel Aigbe, a Nigerian survivor, there were lots of screams at the crash site just minutes after the crash.
 This was corroborated by testimony from another Nigerian survivor, Fransisca Gyindobla Sambo.
 A few hours later, the screams died out.

 At midnight on 31 January, one of the pleasure boats reported a strong odor from kerosene in the area, east from the runway extended centre line.
 A pleasure boat then reported large quantities of debris and was immediately followed by shouts from survivors.
 The first survivor was rescued at 00:20 GMT, and within 15 minutes, another three survivors were rescued.
 They were immediately transported to a nearby quay for further treatment.
 A French passenger managed to swim for 2 km to the shore before finally being found by authorities.

 The search and rescue continued until the noon of 31 January, after authorities reported "no chance of finding any more people".
 In total, 12 survivors had been rescued from the crash site.
 A total of 70 bodies had also been recovered from the crash site.
 The recovery operation lasted from 1 February - 2 March.
 Search and rescue personnel managed to recover 146 bodies, while 23 bodies were missing.
 During the operation, a Kenyan diver drowned while trying to recover the victims.